Where can I find the 2002 Cabinet records?

 The 2002 Cabinet records are in these series:

 Find out about the difference between submissions, decisions and files.

-Many Cabinet records from 2000 have already been examined and digitised.
-You can view digital copies of these records in our RecordSearch database.
+Many Cabinet records from 2002 have already been examined and digitised.
+Every year journalists and the guest Cabinet historian assist in the selection of records for proactive digitisation and release based on their significance to shaping Australian history.
+You can view copies of these digitised records in our RecordSearch database.

 If the Cabinet record you want is not available online, you can usually still access it:

-- If the record has a status of 'open' or 'open with exception', you can request a digital copy or view the original record for free in our Canberra research centre.
+- If the record has a status of 'open' or 'open with exception', you can order a digital copy or view the original record for free in our Canberra research centre.